-$^{^{2}}$ The philosophy program has a strong tradition of sending philosophy graduates to nationally ranked law schools.
+2 The philosophy program has a strong tradition of sending philosophy graduates to nationally ranked law schools.
 More information on this is provided below.

-As you prepare annual assessment reports (due July 1) I want to provide you with some data about majors in your programs.
-Attached is a chart from Institutional Research based on annual fall census counts.
+from Institutional Research based on annual fall census counts.
 This chart provides trend information from 2001 to Fall 2012.
 Here's a couple of trends & talking points I've noticed...(3) Seven majors are at the record high numbers: biology allied health, history, human services, philosophy, physics, sociology, and organizational leadership.
 (4) Four majors have had significant increases: human services, philosophy, sociology, organizational leadership...